 - There are over 1,500 AI startups in Canada.

-- University of Toronto received a donation of $100 million in 2019 towards developing their AI facilities.
+- The University of Toronto received a donation of $100 million in 2019 towards developing its AI facilities.

 - AI could help double Canada’s economic growth by 2035.